track-asia/trackasia-native/platform/android/README.md

 _The test application (used for development purposes) uses MapTiler vector tiles, which require a MapTiler account and API key._

-With the first gradle invocation, gradle will take the value of the `MLN_API_KEY` environment variable and save it to `TrackasiaGLAndroidSDKTestApp/src/main/res/values/developer-config.xml`.
+With the first gradle invocation, gradle will take the value of the `MGL_API_KEY` environment variable and save it to `TrackasiaGLAndroidSDKTestApp/src/main/res/values/developer-config.xml`.
 If the environment variable wasn't set, you can edit `developer-config.xml` manually and add your api key to the `api_key` resource.

 ### Running project